ePages-de/epages-rest-ruby/examples/products.md

 ## [Variations of a product](https://developer.epages.com/apps/api-reference/get-shops-shopid-products-productid-variations.html)

-Some products have variations in sizes or colors.
+This call is used to get all the variations of a product, for example variations in sizes or colors.
 To get this variations:
 ```
 variations = shop.product_variations(product)
 product_variations = product.variations